Business Case for Breastfeeding logo

 For Employers

-The Kansas Business Case for Breastfeeding is here to support your efforts in becoming a nursing employee friendly workplace.
-We have trained volunteers ready and willing to help you with things like identifying and setting up a suitable nursing room, scheduling appropriate breaks for nursing mothers, reviewing written policies, and more.
+The Kansas Business Case for Breastfeeding is here to support your efforts in becoming a family-friendly workplace.
+We are here to help you:

 Women with infants and children below age three are the fastest growing segment of today’s labor force.
 At least 58% of women who are employed when they become pregnant return to the labor force by the time their child is three months old.